neoncom/monaco-editor-combined/README.txt

 the submodules however will contain auto generated files that you can ignore

 NOTE: if you want to update monaco editor, merge the upstream branches of the submodules (use the versions of the packages that the official monacoeditor also uses)

+NOTE2: it also helped once to set max_old_space_size to 16000... see vscode/package.json scripts